MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 **&lt;- On the host system**

 1. On the host computer, open a Command Prompt window as Administrator.
 Change to the WinDbg.exe directory.
-We will use the x64version of WinDbg.exe from the Windows WDK that was installed as part of the Windows kit installation.
+We will use the x64version of WinDbg.exe from the Windows Driver Kit (WDK) that was installed as part of the Windows kit installation.

 ``` syntax
 C:\> Cd C:\Program Files (x86)\Windows Kits\10\Debuggers\x64
 ```

 2. Launch WinDbg with remote user debug using the following command.
-The value for the key and port match what we set earlier using BCDEdit on the target.
+The value for the key and port match what you set earlier using BCDEdit on the target.
 ``` syntax
 C:\> WinDbg –k net:port=50010,key=2steg4fzbj2sz.23418vzkd4ko3.1g34ou07z4pev.1sp3yo9yz874p
 ```